 In 2016 we further extended our ‘Outreach’ program of informal showings of the archive.
 Our ‘Outreach’ sessions offer those who are unable to visit our monthly sessions in Fakenham Parish Church to enjoy the community archive in a more familiar and relaxed environment.
 Local residential care Homes, day centres, community groups and schools are among those we currently work with.

 Also in 2016 we were both delighted and very proud to have had our hard work recognised by the CAHG (Community Archives and Heritage Group).
-The CAHG monitors and supports many similar organisations across the country and each year and awards eligible groups the prestigious CAHG ‘Sustained Achievement Award’.
+The CAHG monitors and supports many similar organisations across the country and each year awards eligible groups the prestigious CAHG ‘Sustained Achievement Award’.
 Eligible groups or organisations are those who have been working hard and consistently achieving high standards of excellence across the archive and heritage sectors over at least a 10 year period.

 Fakenham Community Archive committee members Alan Leventhall, Howard Young, Anna Coburn, Mo Bruce, Lyn Maple, Chris Chalk and Peter Boggis, show off their award certificate outside Fakenham library.